Monitoring, Log Triage, and Route or Service Troubleshooting Lab

 Packet capturePacket-level proofTCP SYN retransmits, TLS alert, ARP behavior

-Interface countersLink quality and errorsCRC errors, drops, duplex mismatch clues
+Interface countersLink quality and errorsCRC errors, drops, duplex mismatch

 Route tablePath selectionMissing default route, wrong next hop

-DNS toolsName resolutionWrong record, no response, split DNS issue
+DNS toolsName resolutionWrong record, no response, split-DNS issue

 Route Triage

-SymptomLikely issueUseful command family
+SymptomLikely issueUseful commands

 Service Triage